Morayfield, QLD

 Where is Morayfield?

-Morayfield is a suburb of Queensland, Australia.
+Morayfield is a suburb of Queensland, Australia, in the Moreton Bay local government area.

 What is the population of Morayfield?